rust-community/content-o-tron/README.md

 ## What do we need?

 We need you!
+If you've written blog posts (with or without Rust experience), editing other people's writing, or community managing, but even if you don't there may be other things you can help out with!

 ## How can you get involved?

-Our [roadmap](https://github.com/rust-community/content-o-tron/issues/2) should outline what is going to append, when it's going to happen and what type of help we're going to need.
+Our [roadmap](https://github.com/rust-community/content-o-tron/issues/2) should outline what is going to happen, when it's going to happen and what type of help we're going to need.
 This is very much a work in progress, but please check on the roadmap often.
 We're still transferring a lot of information from our [Open Canvas](https://docs.google.com/presentation/d/1Fvy8AZ9okSO0wDcpXLE54iWRK8TKe4LhI0woHeC1M7g/edit?usp=sharing) (adapted from the Lean Canvas which is a single page summary of a start-up project), but this along with the roadmap should give an idea of what we're trying achieve.

 Attend our fornightly meetings.
 You can find the next meeting via the Content team's meeting [agenda](http://bit.ly/2GSLLYA).